geosoft1/tools/wiki/Home.md

 If you use the new Ubuntu Gnome interface, search in dash LiteIDE and add to favorite.

 Starting with Go 1.9 Mac users need to choose `darwin64-home` environment in LiteIDE otherwise the programs won't compile or run.
-Gopei will try to set proper environment but you should know that if something goes wrong.

 #### Tools